dcasati/kubernetes-the-hard-way/docs/02-client-tools.md

 # Installing the Client Tools

 In this lab you will install the command line utilities required to complete this tutorial: [cfssl](https://github.com/cloudflare/cfssl), [cfssljson](https://github.com/cloudflare/cfssl), and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).

+We will install these tools in our jumpbox host.

 ## Install CFSSL